TarasBander/app-2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Collect the project into one file

+run `ng build --prod --output-hashing none --single-bundle true` to collect the project into one file

+## Setup server

+run `http-server ./dist/flight-booking -p 8082` to setup server